Reflecting Upon Irreducible Mind

 that would be.
 Anyway, I am planning to translate from Portuguese into English

-a text that I have that details these issues (this
+a text that I have that details these issues (this link, in Portuguese yet).

-basic ideas on it have come from my reading of James Shapiro, plus further
+But my basic ideas on it have come from my reading

-reflections on this subject.
+of James Shapiro, plus further reflections on this subject.

 So, the creative tendency (if such thing exist) is the evolition